 This post may contain affiliate links.
 Please read my disclosure policy.

-I was having a major poke bowl craving the other day, and when I saw some raw smoked salmon at the grocery store, I was super motivated to put my own twist on one!
 The fresh flavor of raw fish and veggies tossed in a deliciously creamy (and twangy!) sauce makes my stomach growl just thinking about it.
 And poke bowls are so much easier and faster to make than homemade sushi! 😂

-This Low Carb Salmon Cauliflower Rice Poke Bowl is perfect for a light, macro-friendly meal.
-Instead of using white rice, I substituted cauliflower rice to throw in some extra veggies and reduce carbs.
-(This recipe has just 4 grams!)
-It’s also full of healthy fats and omega-3s, which are so good for your body and brain!
+Another great thing about this poke bowl is that it’s full of healthy fats and omega-3s, which are so good for your body and brain!
 I love it when the foods you love help take care of you, too!

-Poke bowls are super versatile and easily modified.
-You can use whatever veggies or sauce you like and take your poke bowl from savory to spicy to even a little bit sweet.
 And while I don’t recommend prepping the full bowl ahead of time, you can definitely prep the ingredients in advance so the bowl is quick to throw together when lunch or dinner rolls around.

 - It’s light, filling, healthy, and refreshing!